mnot/I-D/stakeholder-rights/draft.md

 judgements in protocol design, as the Internet has become pervasive in many societies.

-A recurring theme in this area is balancing the rights of various stakeholders, such as (but not limited to) end users, network operators, equipement vendors, implementers, content owners, governments, employers, and parents.
+A recurring theme in this area is balancing the rights of various stakeholders, such as (but not limited to) end users, network operators, equipment vendors, implementers, content owners, governments, employers, and parents.

 This document proposes a set of guidelines regarding these "stakeholder rights" issues that